 The vehicle inspection will check that your vehicle meets roadworthiness standards as well as confirm that any modifications to the vehicle meet safety requirements.

+Please note: there is no maximum vehicle age for PTVs under the legislation.
+On-demand booking services (ODBSs) may have their own vehicle age and inspection requirements – please liaise directly with your ODBS for specific advice.
 To complete an inspection, you will need to make a booking with an AIS for a time to attend, and bring a completed, printed copy of the ODT119: Vehicle Examination Required form (below) to your inspection.

 The inspection may also be audited to ensure that any modifications have the necessary approvals and meet required standards.
 When vehicles are inspected, copies of all relevant modification permits must be inside the vehicle.
 In the event of change of ownership, the modification approval should be passed onto the new owner.